Door Anatomy 101

 1. Transom

-A transom refers to the window that sits above the door.
-They are typically a half-circle, but can also be elliptical, rectangular, or come in a full circle.
+A transom is a window positioned above a door.
+While often a half-circle, transoms can also be elliptical, rectangular, or even a full circle.

 2. Mull Post

-This is the structural post between the sideline (see next definition) and the door.
-Doors without sidelines do not have mull posts, they only have jambs.
-A mull post is essentially a “double-sided” jamb.
-This is used to help cover the seal between a door and the sidelines to give it a “cleaner” look and appearance.
+The mull post is the structural element between the sidelite (see next definition) and the door.
+Doors without sidelites do not have mull posts, they only have jambs.
+Essentially, a mull post is a “double-sided” jamb that helps cover the seal between the door and the sidelite, creating a cleaner, more finished look.

-A fixed narrow panel, installed next to a door panel, for decorative purposes.
-They almost always contain glass lights.
-Sidelines are normally designed to occupy a position adjacent to exterior doors, either in a common frame with the door or in a separate frame.
+A sidelite is a fixed, narrow panel installed next to a door for decorative purposes, typically featuring glass lights.
+Sidelites are usually positioned adjacent to exterior doors, either within a shared frame or in a separate frame.

 4. Brickmold